The Trails

 5,9 km

-For the most part, this trail crosses a higher, thus drier sector of the national wildlife reserve.
+For the most part, this trail runs through a higher, drier section of the Lac-Saint-François National Wildlife Area.
 The Hyckory Maple Grove dominates, with all the associated flora.

 In the wetter part, you can notably observe the infamous Poison Sumac (Toxicodendron vernix) as well as Skunk Cabbage (Symplocarpus foetidus).